miccoli/pyownet/docs/protocol.rst

 * *Persistent* proxy objects are not thread safe, in the sense that the same object cannot be used concurrently by different threads.
-If multithread use is desired, it is responsibility of the user to implement a proper locking mechanism.
+If multithreaded use is desired, it is responsibility of the user to implement a proper locking mechanism.
 On the first call to a method, a socket is bound to the owserver and kept open for reuse in the subsequent calls.
 It is responsibility of the user to explicitly